Trail Notes

 • Turn right into Hurst Rd, then left onto Wilsons Rd after 1.5km.

-• Follow Wilsons Rd for about 2km, then turn right into Ngaio Rd near the Ohakea Radar Station.
+• Follow Wilsons Rd, using the off-road path where available, for about 2km, then turn right into Ngaio Rd near the Ohakea Radar Station.

 • After 2km you will arrive at Mt Lees Reserve on your right, where overnight camping is available.
 Toilets, water and kitchenette, outdoor seating.